Academic Talks

 What this task is

 Academic Talks is the longest Listening task.
-You hear a single-speaker talk of roughly 60–90 seconds in academic register — like a short lecture segment — then answer four multiple-choice questions on main idea, detail, and the speaker's purpose or attitude.
+You hear a single-speaker talk of roughly 60–90 seconds in academic register — like a short lecture segment — then answer 4 multiple-choice questions on main idea, detail, and the speaker's purpose or attitude.
+ETS's blueprint separately states an 8–16 item range for the task type as a whole — that's a section-level total across however many talks appear, not a per-talk count.

 Instant, deterministic grading